Apple Watch

 <Step title="Pick it up on your phone">

 The audio syncs to your iPhone in the background.
-Cleft transcribes and formats it on the phone — by the time you check, the note is in your list with a summary, key points, and action items.
+Cleft transcribes and formats it on the phone.
+By the time you check, the note is in your list with a summary, key points, and action items.

 </Step>